ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/prerequisites/windows.md

 # Setup for Windows
 There are two possibilities to establish the prerequisites needed for the `Train Simulator`.

 Using a standard Windows Installation process or the Linux way using 'Windows Subsystem for Linux' (WSL2).
 At this point you have to decide which way you want to go.
 This depends on your personal taste.
-If you feel home on Linux use WSL2, otherwise use the regular installation process.
+If you feel at home on Linux use WSL2, otherwise use the regular installation process.

 <ul class="nav nav-tabs">
   <li class="nav-item"><a class="nav-link active" data-toggle="tab" href="#regular_installation" role="tab" >Regular</a></li>